COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Benchmarking methodology

-\emph{Simulated restarts} \phantomsection {\hyperref[index:han2010]{\emph{{[}HAN2010{]}}}} \phantomsection {\hyperref[index:han2016perf]{\emph{{[}HAN2016perf{]}}}} are used to determine a runtime for unsuccessful runs.
-Semantically, \emph{this is only valid if we can interpret different instances as random repetitions}.
-Resembling the bootstrapping method \phantomsection {\hyperref[index:efr1994]{\emph{{[}EFR1994{]}}}}, when we face an unsolved problem, we draw uniformly at random a new \(j\) until we find an instance such that \((f_i, n, j, t)\) was solved.\footnote[15]{ More specifically, we consider the problems \((f_i, n, j, t(j))\) for all benchmarked instances \(j\).
-The targets \(t(j)\) depend on the instance in a way to make the problems comparable. } The evaluations done on the first unsolved problem and on all subsequently drawn unsolved problems are added to the runtime on the last problem and are considered as runtime on the originally unsolved problem.
-This method is applied if a problem instance was not solved and is (only) available if at least one problem instance was solved.
-It allows to directly compare algorithms with different success probabilities.
+\textbf{Simulated restarts} \cite{HAN2010,HAN2016perf} are used to determine a runtime for unsuccessful runs.
+Semantically, simulated restarts are only meaningful if we can interpret different instances as \emph{random repetitions} that could arise, for example, by restarting from different initial solutions on the same instance (hence we do not use simulated restarts for the multiobjective case).
+Resembling the bootstrapping method \cite{EFR1994} when we face an unsuccessful run, we draw further runs from the set of tried problem instances, uniformly at random with replacement, until we find an instance, $j$, for which \((f_i, n, j, t(i, j))\) was solved.
+The evaluations done on the first\del{ unsolved problem} and on all subsequently drawn unsolved problems are added to the runtime on the last, solved problem and are considered as the runtime on the originally unsolved problem instance.
+This method is only applicable if at least one problem instance was solved and is applied if at least one problem instance was not solved.
+By their nature, the success probability of ``runs'' with simulated restarts is either zero (if no problem instance was solved) or one. \emph{Simulated restarts allow to directly compare solvers with vastly different success probabilities.}